 Play Along with 50 Preset Songs to Get Your Musical Juices Flowing

 The piano also features 50 integrated, preset songs so you can sound out popular tunes at any time – this is great for entertaining guests or improving your musical listening skills for ear training.

 Overall, the basic digital features enhance a fundamentally sound piano.
-Musical Pieces: The Physical Quality of the piano At a base level, the piano is slightly heavy at 88 pounds and measures 53x32x16”, making for an impressive, sturdy console.
+At a base level, the piano is slightly heavy at 88 pounds and measures 53x32x16”, making for an impressive, sturdy console.
 A complete integrated pedal system and console make it a semi-permanent fixture, great for those looking to have something more substantial.

 The sliding key cover is also a nice touch to provide for storage, as is the storage for headphones, while the included BC-100 bench works for most purposes.
 Finding a spot to hook up the piano to an AC outlet is easy, and the included power supply cables are sufficiently long to allow for flexible placement.

 Impressive 3 Year Warranty

 Yamaha backs up the construction with a limited 3-year warranty, and smart buyers can plan on having the item in their care for years to come.
 The quality of the brand extends throughout their entire line of digital and upright pianos, and the YDP 161 Airus delivers in that regard.

 I came away impressed with the value and durability provided by the model, and am confident you will feel the same way after playing it for a few measures.
 Should you buy the YDP-161?
 If you’re in the market for a beginner or basic digital piano to get you started, then the YDP-161 is a great option.
 Its compact space and value-driven price point provide a great entry level model.

 Upgrading from the basic stand alone digital keyboards is a smart idea since the extra features and durable structure makes it more of a permanent piece (as opposed to a portable keyboard.)